 The simple fact is that if you want to attract the best candidates, then you need to focus on employer branding.
 That is a critical step in the hiring process that affects your company’s reputation as an excellent business to work for and is essential to talent retention.
 Companies with strong employer brands often have better retention and recruitment rates than their competition.
 They also get a boost from happy employees who become brand ambassadors.
 These employees can then refer good-fit candidates to the company.

-Limits Loss of Experience
+Limits Loss of experience

-Research has found that employee turnover is reduced by up to 28%.
+Research by LinkedIn has found that employee turnover is reduced by up to 28%.
 The fact of the matter is your tenured employees are your assets; they have immense experience that they gained while working for you.
 This experience allows them to do tasks more efficiently than newly hired people, and they can train and pass on best practices to them.
 When they hear from friends, family, and the media about how their company is one of the best places to work, and they know it for a fact themselves, it reduces their chances of leaving.

 According to a Randstad study, companies with strong employer brands experienced a 10 percent reduction in staff costs.
 We all know recruitment is a time-consuming and expensive process, so many companies opt to outsource it to save money.
 But suppose you’re a well-known company and played your employer branding cards right.
 In that case, you will not have to spend as much time and effort to fill vacant and new positions with the crème del crème of talent, as many of the best people will already be looking for such an opportunity.